AI Workshop

 Relationship Depth

-The relationship depth setting controls how many levels of connected entities are included:
+The relationship depth setting controls how many levels of connected entities are included.
+With a depth of:

 - 0 — Only the selected entities are included